 Josef Mencik’s stand against the Germans has become a tale of legend.
 Although some equate him to a Czechoslovakian Don Quixote, others believe he was fully aware of the fact he wasn’t a real knight.
 Instead, it’s more likely that he idolized them and saw honor in standing up against the enemy while dressed as one.

-It’s likely Mencik didn’t believe he could prevent the Germans from invading Czechoslovakia.
-He was, however, successful in preventing his castle from ever being overrun.
+Mencik likely never believed he could actually prevent the Germans from invading Czechoslovakia.
+He was, however, successful in preventing his castle from being overrun.
 While he was regarded as a non-issue by the Germans, the fact remains that they never technically defeated him.

 Following the end of the Second World War, Dobrš Castle became nationalized by the Communist government, and it remains open to the public.
 Mencik went on to live a long and chivalrous life until his death at the age of 78.
 His legacy continues to live on, and historians and scholars alike have studied his story.